KellzCodes/Java-Practice/Foundations/Introduction/README.md

 ## A simple repository that teaches the basics of Java

 This project is my coding journal.
-I am learning C++ from scratch and sharing my lessons with you.
+I am learning Java from scratch and sharing my lessons with you.
 Hopefully, this will be a great tutorial.

 ## Table of Contents
 - [Introduction to Java](#Introduction-to-Java)